gennyble/wikarden/pocketbook.md

-# The Pocketbook is where ideas go to be remembered
+# The Pocketbook is where things go to be remembered
+Ideas that have yet to be realized or articles not-yet written.
+The pocketbook preserves them in memory so they can be later recalled.

 ## Morals of Digitizing Board Games